laspleendeparis/how-to-fix-society/README.md

 **MVP:** Create initial how-to-fix-society.md, context.md, and inspiration.md

-**Additional details:** Feel free to extend the Planet Nine lore or create other collaborative stories.
+**Additional details:** Feel free to extend the Planet Nine lore, create other collaborative stories, or contribute to the Planet Nine initiative.

 **Additional features to implement:**
 - Provide additional context